 U.S. Strategic Command is one of nine unified commands under the Department of Defense (DoD).
 Headquartered at Offutt Air Force Base, Nebraska, USSTRATCOM is responsible for strategic deterrence, global strike, and operating the Defense Department's Global Information Grid.
 It also provides a host of capabilities to support the other combatant commands, including strategic warning; integrated missile defense; global command, control, communications, computers, intelligence, surveillance, and reconnaissance (C4ISR); and measures to combat weapons of mass destruction.

 Established Oct.
-1, 2002, USSTRATCOM has made many contributions to the national defense in its nine years of existence.
+1, 2002, USSTRATCOM has made many contributions to the national defense.
 For example, it has provided intelligence, planning and cyber support to coalition forces in Afghanistan and Iraq.
 It monitors orbiting satellites and space debris, allowing high-value spacecraft like the International Space Station to maneuver and avoid collision.
 It has fielded systems to provide limited protection against ballistic missile attack.
 In February 2008, it destroyed a satellite that was about to re-enter the earth's atmosphere.
 In 2011, it supported U.S. Africa Command's operations against Libya in a variety of ways, including long-range conventional strikes and ISR.
 Today's USSTRATCOM is the product of an evolution from a nuclear command to a strategic one in the broadest sense—from an organization prepared to employ thermonuclear weapons in a general war (which it existed to prevent) to a command that creates a variety of global strategic effects day to day in support of national objectives.
 Its rich history draws on important contributions from many different organizations stretching back to World War II.

 The missions most directly associated with USSTRATCOM and its predecessors are deterrence and global strike.
 These were the missions of Strategic Air Command (SAC) from 1946 to 1992 and of the first USSTRATCOM from 1992 to 2002.
 SAC was created in March 1946 as one of three major commands of the U.S. Army Air Forces and became a major command of the U.S. Air Force in September 1947.
 As a specified combatant command, it was also charged with conducting long-range strike operations under the direction of the Joint Chiefs of Staff.
 SAC's second commander, Gen. Curtis E. LeMay, built it into a combat-ready force with a peak strength in the late 1950s and early 1960s of 3,200 aircraft and 280,000 people.
 In the 1960s, aircraft strength dropped, offset by a force of 1,054 intercontinental ballistic missiles.
 To deter attack, the command kept these missiles and a sizable proportion of its bombers and tankers on alert, ready to launch within minutes.
 To assure command and control, in February 1961 EC-135, "Looking Glass" airborne command posts began round-the-clock flight operations that continued until July 1990.
 (Navy E-6Bs replaced the EC-135s in 1998 and have performed a random mix of air and ground alert to this day. )